XEW-TDT: Technical information

-Digital subchannels

-The station's digital channel carries one program stream:
+Subchannel

 Analog-to-digital conversion

-XEW-TV, alongside other television stations in Mexico City, discontinued regular programming on its analog signal, over VHF channel 2, at 12:00 a.m. on December 17, 2015, as part of the federally mandated transition from analog to digital television.
+XEW-TV, alongside other television stations in Mexico City, ended regular programming on its analog signal, over VHF channel 2, at midnight on December 17, 2015, as part of the federally mandated transition from analog to digital television.

-In 2016, in order to facilitate the repacking of TV services out of the 600 MHz band (channels 38-51), XEW was allowed to move from channel 48 to channel 32.
+In 2016, in order to facilitate the repacking of TV services out of the 600 MHz band (channels 38–51), XEW was allowed to move from channel 48 to channel 32.
 The change occurred in April 2017, including a brief period in which both facilities operated at the same time.

 Repeaters

 XEW-TDT maintains two of its own repeaters that account for terrain masking and gaps in coverage within the licensed coverage area: